11 Signs of a Codependent Parent: How to Heal

 2. Explore boundaries

-In this situation, common boundaries include what language you will accept from your parents and how often you see and talk to them.
+As you explore your emotions, you’ll better understand your needs.
+Then, you’ll need to learn how to set boundaries with codependent parents.
+Common boundaries include what language you will accept from your parents and how often you see and talk to them.
 The tough part is enforcing them assertively and compassionately.

 3. Heal your inner child